 AUD's library staff is committed to the student.
 Their knowledge of information resources, professionalism and willingness to assist, provides a learning environment where students feel comfortable knowing they can always receive help.
-Professional library staff instructs students on the best search techniques and offer advice about which resources to use for their academic work.
+Professional library staff instruct students on the best search techniques and offer advice about which resources to use for their academic work.
 Course-integrated library sessions are provided to ensure that students develop the skills needed to research the full range of information resources.
-Experienced library staff is on duty daily until closing and on weekends to provide research assistance.
+Experienced library staff is always on duty to provide research assistance.
 In addition, students can make an appointment for one-to-one library instruction.